 The summer seminars are the most popular programs on the list.
 They are intended for rising high school seniors.
 Students start applying for the seminar as early as December of their junior year.
-The Air Force Academy Summer Seminar (AFASS) application opens quite early and typically closes by the middle of January.
+The Air Force Academy Summer Seminar (AFASS) application opens quite early on December 1 and typically closes by the middle of January.
 The Naval Academy Summer Seminar (NASS) opens next followed by Army's, which is called the Summer Leaders Experience (SLE).
 Both close in the March time frame, but NASS usually uses a rolling acceptance so applicants should turn-in their applications in a prompt manner.
-The last availabe seminar is Coast Guard, which has the latest opening and closing windows.
+The last availabe seminar is Coast Guard, which has the latest opening and closing window.
 Their program is called the Academy Introduction Mission (AIM).
 AFASS, NASS and SLE hold sessions in June, whereas AIM takes place in July.

 In all cases, thousands apply and only a few hundred are selected to attend the summer seminars.
 Having a PSAT, SAT or ACT score early will allow you to apply quickly so potential attendees might consider taking these tests earlier that you may have planned.
 Applications typically require your grades for key academic courses, a list of your activities/sports participation and an essay.
 Each varies but interested students can find more details on each of the academy admissions websites.